Year 1 Number Screening Check

 About the Year 1 Number Screening Check

-The department is trialling a Year 1 Number Screening Check to identify students at risk of not meeting stage outcomes and determine where students’ learning may require additional support and intervention.
+The Year 1 Number Screening Check identifies students at risk of not meeting stage outcomes in number sense and determines where students’ learning may require additional support and intervention.

-The short, department-developed check will be administered by classroom teachers with each student individually.
-Student responses will be mapped to the NSW K-10 Mathematics Syllabus outcomes and indicators from the National Numeracy Learning Progression, with student information from the check available in PLAN2 upon lodging the assessment.
+The short, department-developed check is administered by classroom teachers with each student individually.
+Student responses are mapped to the NSW K-10 Mathematics Syllabus outcomes and indicators from the National Numeracy Learning Progression, with student information available in ALAN reports and PLAN2 upon lodging the assessment.

 Participation

-It is anticipated that all Year 1 students in NSW department schools will complete the Year 1 Number Screening Check each year from 2026.
+All Year 1 students in NSW department schools are required to complete the Year 1 Number Screening Check.
+Schools complete the assessment mid Term 2 each year.

 Assessment window